LeonelKero/e-komerce/readme.md

 ## Description

-E-Komerce is a microservice application builded for modeling the interaction of elements which constitute a real world e-commerce application, including product browsing, product ordering, customer management, payment, notification management, etc. With those elements in separated services.
+E-Komerce is a microservice application built for modeling the interaction of elements which constitute a real world e-commerce application, including product browsing, product ordering, customer management, payment, notification management, etc. With those elements in separated services.